8 Interesting Neighbourhoods of Lisbon

 In planning our trip to Portugal, I thought of just staying in Lisbon for a day just to pick up our car and rest before we trudge on to some other interesting places in Portugal but I can't convince Grumpy to do that.
 He wanted to stay longer and explore Lisbon and I was glad we did.

 Lisbon surprised me with its offering of history and trendy neighbourhoods.
-Here are some places in Lisbon that charmed us:
+Here are the 8 neighbourhoods in Lisbon that charmed us:

 You can go up the Santa Justa Elevador, shop in Comercio Square, and go exploring Rossio Square.
 Close by is the Se Cathedral where at its baptismal font the Portuguese patron saint, St. Anthony was baptized.
 Its cloisters were built on top of a Mosque after the Muslims were driven out.